Savvythelegend/PGDocs/docs/security.md

 if requested by setting `enableSuperuserAccess` to `true`, for the `postgres` superuser.

-!!!
-Warning
+:::warning
-    `enableSuperuserAccess` is set to `false` by default to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the `spec` of the `Cluster` resource, while providing developers with full powers
+`enableSuperuserAccess` is set to `false` by default to improve the
+    security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the `spec` of the `Cluster` resource, while providing developers with full powers